-Why are yoga and meditation often sought out when someone is going through a change?
+Why is yoga and meditation practice so powerful when someone is going through a change?

 So, how do we make a change for good?
 How do we make it into a sure thing?

 The changes you want are things that you can see, but that’s not the entire answer.

 It’s very easy to to focus on tangible changes that you can see by your own eyes.